dhermes/gcloud-python-bigtable/CONTRIBUTING.md

 ## Testing

-Unfortunately, `tox` will fail by default due to the presence of `grpcio` in `setup.py`.
+Unfortunately, `tox` will fail by default due to the absence of `grpcio` from `setup.py`.
 In order to successfully set up a `tox` test environment (e.g `ENV=py27`), run

 ```bash
 tox -e ${ENV}
 ```

-and watch the install fail, then with the partially set up environment, execute:
+and watch the install fail (missing dependencies), then with the partially set up environment, execute:

 ```bash
 BREW_PREFIX=$(brew --prefix)